endlos99/xdt99/ide/EDITORS.md

 Alternatively you can use `M-x asm99-mode` and `M-x basic99-mode` to activate or deactivate each mode for the active buffer.

+It is recommended to use `electric-indent-mode` with smart tabs, but it may not be enabled by default.
+To use `electric-indent-mode`, add

+	(electric-indent-mode 1)

 To permanently disable the smart tab and/or smart backspace minor modes, add one or both of these lines to your `.emacs` file: